 I think we can all agree that it has been a shocking week in Parliament.
-With Theresa May losing the vote for her proposed Brexit deal, and the opposition holding a vote of no confidence, this has caused continued uncertainty and distress for many of us.
+With Theresa May losing the vote for her proposed Brexit deal for a second time, this has caused continued uncertainty and distress for many of us.
 You might be fed up hearing about Brexit, and we’re no further forward due to this week’s events.
 We are all still wondering, how will Brexit affect business in the UK?

 There are many parts of business and trade that will need to be adapted once the UK leaves the EU.
 This will include import and export of goods, copyright, trademarks, and employment of EU citizens in the UK.

 We understand you, or your EU staff may have some concerns.
 In addition, the uncertainty isn’t good for business.
 You might be worried about your EU employees and what happens after Brexit.